 Breast Cancer Screening Stats

-Both treatment innovations and early detection of breast cancer by mammography have helped drive down breast cancer mortality rates, the CA: A Cancer Journal for Clinicians article reveals.
+Both treatment innovations and early detection of breast cancer by mammography have helped drive down breast cancer mortality rates, according to the 2019 CA: A Cancer Journal for Clinicians article.
 Here are some stats on breast cancer screening from that same article:

 - In the 1980s and 1990s, DCIS and invasive breast cancer incidence rates increased significantly, especially in people AFAB ages 50 and older.
 This is largely due to the increased use of mammography screening detecting the cases.